dsl-unibe-ch/vegetation-anomalies/README.md

 ### Conversion from zarr to XYZ Tiles Using UBELIX

-After SSH login at submit.unibe.ch this is the command can be used to schedule a job for execution.
+After SSH login at submit.unibe.ch this is the command that can be used to schedule a job for execution.

 `sbatch zarr_to_png_tiles.sh`

-Once the VM is allocated successfully, the console output of the job can be found at slurm-<job_id>.out, where job_id is shown by the previous command.
+Once the computational resource is allocated successfully, the console output of the job can be found at slurm-<job_id>.out, where job_id is shown by the previous command.

 At the link https://hpc-unibe-ch.github.io/, there is more information about how to use UBELIX.